Lynford Quarry

-Lynford Quarry is the location of a well-preserved in-situ Middle Palaeolithic open-air site near Mundford, Norfolk.
+Lynford Quarry is the location of a well-preserved in-situ Middle Palaeolithic open-air archaeological site near Mundford, Norfolk.

+Discoveries

 The site, which dates to approximately 60,000 years ago, is believed to show evidence of hunting by Neanderthals (Homo neanderthalensis).
 The finds include the in-situ remains of at least nine woolly mammoths (Mammuthus primigenius), associated with Mousterian stone tools and debitage.
 The artefactual, faunal and environmental evidence were sealed within a Middle Devensian palaeochannel with a dark organic fill.
 Well preserved in-situ sites of the time are exceedingly rare in Europe and very unusual within a British context.

-The site also produced rhinoceros teeth, antlers, as well as other faunal evidence.
+The site also produced rhinoceros teeth, antlers, and other faunal evidence.
 The stone tools on the site numbered 600, made up of individual artefacts or waste flakes.
 Particularly interesting were the 44 hand axes of sub-triangular or ovate form.

+Dating

 The site was dated to Marine Isotope Stage 3 using Optically Stimulated Luminescence dating of the sand from the two layers of deposits within the channel.